Unity-Technologies/Graphics/com.unity.shadergraph/ShadersEcosystem/ShaderEcosystem.md

 - Configuration Point
 - Post Configuration Point

 This will reflect what 2.0 will likely be split into in the SRPs and may give a little extra information (expected outputs, available inputs, etc...) that tools like shader graph can use.
+In particular, this is useful to shader graph currently due to how it filters [active fields](##active-fields).
+The old system should not be visible at all to shader graph, but instead it can inspect the outputs of the pre block and the inputs of the post block and use that to filter the same.

 ---
 ## Template Linker